Panorama School Climate Survey Results 2023

-In March of 2021, the Ames Community School District surveyed students, staff, and families using the Panorama Culture and Climate Survey.
-The survey included questions around social and emotional learning, school satisfaction, and staff and family engagement, among others.
-This was the third consecutive year that the District has utilized this survey.
+In February of 2023, the Ames Community School District surveyed students, staff, and families using the Panorama Culture and Climate Survey.
+The survey included questions around school fit, school satisfaction, and staff and family engagement, among others.
+This year, the district underwent a process involving building stakeholders to shorten the length of the surveys and focus questions more specifically on sense of belonging and school climate.
+This was the fifth consecutive year that the district has utilized this survey.

-Earlier this month, building and District administrators had a first look at the results.
-On Monday, March 22, District results were presented to the school board.
+In early March, building and District administrators had a first look at the results.
+On Monday, March 27th, District results were presented to the school board.
 We are now sharing a direct link with our families and community to District level results to the following surveys: